 I don't know what it is about spinach and artichoke, but it's like they were made to be together.
-And they bring the veggie power and the flavor to this super easy, one-pot Spinach Artichoke Pasta!
+And they bring the veggie power and the flavor to this super easy, one-pot vegan spinach artichoke pasta!

 You can use any type of bite-sized pasta you like, so choose your fave!
 I'm using rigatoni here, but this is also great with penne, shells, rotini, or even macaroni.

-The sauce gets its creaminess from homemade, 4-ingredient Garlic Cashew Cream.
+The sauce gets its creaminess from homemade, cashew cream sauce.
 To make the cashew cream, you just puree soaked cashews with water, plenty of garlic, and a touch of lemon juice.

-After you make the easy cashew cream sauce, just pour it over cooked pasta.
+After you make the blender cashew cream sauce, just pour it over cooked pasta.
 Toss in thawed, frozen spinach and chopped artichoke hearts.
 Warm it through, and you're ready to serve!

 You can use the same pan you cooked the pasta in to toss the cooked pasta and sauce together and warm it all up.
 And since you make the cashew cream while the pasta cooks, the prep time is very minimal.

-Any leftover pasta will keep for around three days in the refrigerator.
+Any leftover pasta will keep for around three to five days in the refrigerator.

 Store it in an airtight container.
 I like to portion out my leftovers into our single-serve meal-prep containers, so I have lunch sorted for the rest of the week.